joostlubach/class-action/README.md

       class_action :show
     end

+### Organize your files

+ClassAction comes with an autoloading mechanism for actions.
+If you have the following file structure:

+    - app
+      |- controllers
+         |- posts_controller.rb
+            |- actions
+               |- index_action.rb
+               |- show_action.rb

+You need to tell ClassAction where the actions are located.
+You can do that by setting variable `action_load_path`:

+    class PostsController
+      include ClassAction
+      self.action_load_path += File.expand_path('../actions/*.rb', __FILE__)

+      class_action :index, :show
+    end

 ### Create an action

 Then, create your `show` action class (the default is to name this class `PostsController::Show`, but you may customize this).